top of page

 Bob nodded, visibly calmer already.
 “I like this,” he said, clutching his teddy bear a little less tightly.

-Tool 2: Use the Creed to Reframe the Situation
+Tool 2: Reframe the Situation with the Warrior Creed

 “The words Bend Not Break are there for a reason,” I continued.
 “When anxiety feels overwhelming, read those words — and use them to reframe what’s happening.
 Ask yourself, How can I adapt to this challenge instead of letting it break me?

-That question has changed how I handle pressure in my own life.
+That single question has changed how I handle pressure in my own life.
 When my mind starts racing and I feel that familiar tension rising, I pause and ask, “How can I bend here — not break?”
-Then I choose one new action to take.
+Then I choose one small, intentional action to take.

-Sometimes that means stepping outside for fresh air, switching tasks, or rewriting the story I’m telling myself about what’s going wrong.
-That shift turns helplessness into movement — and movement builds momentum!
+Sometimes that means stepping outside for fresh air.
+Sometimes it’s switching tasks or rewriting the story I’m telling myself about what’s going wrong.
+That shift turns helplessness into movement — and movement builds momentum.

 Minion's Takeaway: